alidcast/rogue.js/README.md

 #### Isomorphic Variables

 The only problem is that this is an isomorphic application and `process.env` belongs to the server.
-So if you'd like to use specific environment in your client side, you'll to use Babel to replace these variables at build time.
+So if you'd like to use specific environment in your client side, you'll need to have Babel to replace these variables at build time.

 Install [babel-plugin-transform-define](https://github.com/FormidableLabs/babel-plugin-transform-define):